Pork Chop Marinade

 Why You’ll Love this Easy Pork Chop Marinade!

-Pork Chop Marinade Ingredients
+Ingredient For Pork Chop Marinade

-- Extra Virgin Olive Oil – Prevents the pork from sticking to the grill plus helps transfer the flavors to the pork while it marinades.
+- Extra virgin olive oil – Prevents the pork from sticking to the grill plus helps transfer the flavors to the pork while it marinades.

-- Worcestershire Sauce – Adds a depth of flavor!
+- Worcestershire sauce – Adds a depth of flavor.

 - Garlic – Provides so much flavor.
 Fresh garlic works best.